-As a Church of England School, our core aim is to:
+As a Church of England School, our core aim is underpinned by our mission:

-‘Help each child to flourish as we believe they are all unique and a gift from God'
+‘To help each child flourish as we believe they are all unique and a gift from God’

 We're committed to developing highly motivated, independent young people with a wide-ranging and life-long love of learning.